allanreda/myldretid-kbh.dk/README.md

     'CatBoost': CatBoostRegressor(verbose=0)
 }
 ```
-The cross validations was run with 10, 5, and 3 folds to ensure that the model performance remained concistent across different data splits and sample sizes.
+The cross validations was run with 10, 5, and 3 folds to ensure that the model performance remained consistent across different data splits and sample sizes.
 All models were trained and evaluated using the exact same dataset, and performance was compared using RMSE, MSE, MAE, and R².
-The Extra Trees Regressor proved to be the best perfomer across all evaluation parameters and cross validation setups.
+The Extra Trees Regressor proved to be the best performer across all evaluation parameters and cross validation setups.
 Based on these results it was selected as the final model.

 Seen below is the benchmark for the models trained on the dataset for the morning rush hour to predict the next 2 rush hours.
 <img width="516" height="288" alt="image" src="https://github.com/user-attachments/assets/6979acb5-9c82-46e6-bcd1-815aefdbe039" />

-### Performance
+### Feature Importance

 ## CI/CD Pipelines
 ### Dev and Prod Environments